petrukhnov/diymedtrack/README.md

 Kids could be more tempted to use medication properly, as it provide feedback, and they could build system themselves.

+Parents will better understand how their kids use inhalers.

+# Possibility for business

+Companies that manufacture inhalers could attach NFC tag and provide inexpensive service to host data.

+Companies may provide tracking boxes (record additional data: feeling, etc).

+Companies could provide mobile app, that on NFC phone can provide full solution.

 # Original description from Ultrahack